tannerwelsh/dotfiles/README.md

 Some of the packages installed might need additional configuration to work properly.
 Known caveats:

+### ZSH

+#### Context

+Used to use oh-my-zsh for zsh configuration, but wanted to get a better feel for setting up zsh and avoid the bloat brought in by having so many packages.
+So switched to a self-rolled setup with help from https://thevaluable.dev/zsh-install-configure-mouseless/.

 ### FZF

 After running `./install`, install useful keybindings and fuzzy completion for fzf.
 See instructions with `brew info fzf` (for Mac).